Phixyn/mwiki/content/web-development/cors.md

 To set up CORS on a server:

 - Send certain HTTP headers to the browser (see [this section](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#the_http_response_headers) on the MDN page)
-- Node.js with Express: use the [CORS middleware package](https://www.npmjs.com/package/cors)
+- Node.js with Express: add CORS headers via middleware, or use the [CORS middleware package](https://www.npmjs.com/package/cors)
 - Nginx setup: see [this gist](https://gist.github.com/Stanback/7145487)

 ## Bypassing CORS